AguaClara/Textbook/AIDE/Specifications.rst

 Linear Flow Orifice Meter (LFOM) or Equivalent |LFOM|
 -----------------------------------------------------

 A. The plant entrance tank shall be equipped with a device that will result in a linear relationship between the plant flow and the water level in the entrance chamber.
-The Linear Flow Orifice Meter (LFOM), which is a pattern of orifices through which flow exits the entrance tank, is described below.
+The Linear Flow Orifice Meter (LFOM), which has a pattern of orifices through which flow exits the entrance tank, is described below.
 An equivalent device, such as a Sutro weir, can also be used if demonstrated to function equivalently.

 #.
 The pattern of orifices shall be designed so that the water level in the entrance chamber (equal to the hydrostatic head pushing water through the offices) is linearly proportional to the total flow through the orifices (equal to the plant flow).
 An example of an LFOM is shown in :numref:`figure_spec_LFOM`.
 The orifices may be drilled in a flat plate or in the walls of a vertical pipe.

 #.
-The LFOM shall be capable of measuring flow ranging from 25 percent to 100 percent of the maximum plant design flow.
+At a minimum, the LFOM shall be capable of measuring flow ranging from 25 percent to 100 percent of the maximum plant design flow.
 If needed the lowest flow rate measured can be further reduced.

 #.
 To ensure that plant flow is measured with adequate resolution the water level should change a minimum of 20 cm from no flow to the design flow rate.
 Larger water level changes can be used to enable use of smaller diameter LFOMs.